 Corn snakes are among the most commonly owned snakes, and it’s for a good reason.
 They are super friendly and easy to care for.

 Corn snakes rarely bite, are non-venomous, docile, and non-threatening to novice owners and even kids.

 Sunbeams must be the most beautiful snake ever!
 You should see their incredible rainbow reflecting skin that makes them interesting to look at.
 Their small sizes also make them very approachable.

 These snakes are shy and love to burrow, so they are often elusive.
 However, Sunbeams are social and usually warm up to humans once they enjoy being handled.

-They are also non-venomous and non-aggressive so, you shouldn’t fear potential biting as long as you treat it right.
+They are also non-venomous and non-aggressive, so you shouldn’t fear potential biting as long as you treat them right.

 8. Kenyan Sand Boa

 These snakes are less common pets.
 However, they are easy-going, non-venomous, and less likely to bite humans.